 - One of the benefits of online learning as it relates to tuition cost is that a number of schools offer free textbooks online and include these texts in the price of tuition.

-How Much is Tuition for MBA Statistics Programs
+How Much is Tuition for MBA Programs in Statistics

-Student / Faculty Ratio for MBA Statistics Programs
+Student / Faculty Ratio for MBA Programs in Statistics

 Student Population for MBA Statistics Programs

 Every accredited MBA program has a strategy behind enrollment sizes.
 If a prospective B-Student is looking for networking opportunities, is interested in attending job fairs, and plans on joining student organizations, B-School enrollment size plays an important role in the decision making process.
 For the B-Student interested in the smaller cohort-style classroom experience and thrive in more intimate settings, a manageable enrollment size is the preferred option.
 This is especially true for cohort MBA programs where the class stays together for the entire program.

 For the newbie statistician, this may be a preferred environment.
 The average MBA full-time enrollment for on-campus programs is 183 compared to the average online MBA program of 214.